 This may not be the most important, as many people do not use it.
 But for some extra safety, it is good to have the helmets on.

 Beware of the Winds

 Yes!
 Winds, the crazy Danish weather which everyone talks about.
-Though you may not see a lot of snow in Denmark, its windy out here.
-You need to be prepared to cycle in wind or rain situation.
-If you are not pro at cycling, keep your cycle at home when it’s windy, for safety reasons.
+Though you may not see a lot of snow in Denmark, it's windy out here.
+You need to be prepared to cycle in windy and/or rainy weather.
+If you are not pro at cycling, keep your bike at home when it’s windy, for safety reasons.

 What is better?
 Of course, it depends.

 Generally, the wisest idea would be taking the value of the bike into consideration.